 Kendo manga and anime

-Kendo is often seen and portrayed in anime, especially in Bukatsu school clubs, where most schools have a Kendo and other Japanese martial arts team or club.
+Kendo is often seen and portrayed in anime, especially in Bukatsu school clubs, where the majority of schools have some Kendo team or club and other Japanese martial arts.

-One of the characters from Accel World fights Kendo and utilizes his acceleration skill to win the fight.
-Many other anime show Kendo practitioners or fights, but it will not be the focus of this list.
+One of the characters in Accel World practices Kendo and uses his acceleration skill to win the fight.
+Many other anime show practitioners or fights of Kendo, but that will not be the focus of this list.

 The anime below have Kendo as their focus.
 Here you will see the daily life of Kento fighters, where they train and compete in tournaments or championships, a fighting spirit and dedication to achieving their goals.